-Public Health Trust Fund - to account for the collection of fees on slot machines assessed under Section 56 of Chapter 23K of the General Laws and all other monies credited or transferred to the fund from any other source under law.
-Funds shall be expended to assist social service and public health programs dedicated to addressing problems associated with compulsive gambling including, but not limited to, gambling prevention and addiction services, substance abuse services, educational campaigns to mitigate the potential addictive nature of gambling and any studies and evaluations necessary.
+Public Health Trust Fund - to account for the collection of fees on slot machines assessed under Section 56 of Chapter 23K of the MGL and all other monies credited or transferred to the fund from any other source under law.
+Funds shall be expended to assist social service and public health programs dedicated to addressing problems associated with compulsive gambling.